Sylius/PlusInformationCenter/UPGRADE.md

 1. The `Sylius\Plus\Doctrine\ORM\FindEnabledProductsByChannelQueryInterface` and its implementation `Sylius\Plus\Doctrine\ORM\FindEnabledProductsByChannelQuery` have been removed.
    Therefore, the constructor of `Sylius\Plus\Inventory\Infrastructure\Fixture\InventorySourceStockFixture` takes `Sylius\Component\Core\Repository\ProductRepositoryInterface` in place of `Sylius\Plus\Doctrine\ORM\FindEnabledProductsByChannelQueryInterface`.

+1. Entire GMV report feature has been removed. all used services from this feature should be replaced by a custom implementation.

 # UPGRADE FROM 1.0.0-ALPHA.6 to 1.0.0-ALPHA.7

 ## General update